 After each trip, new moments join old moments in one big jigsaw puzzle.

 Today’s moments can stand on their own, but, they seem to pick up depth and velocity when they hold hands with older ones.

-Comparing moments bring wisdom, but learning is best done with a Pina Colada in one hand and a barbecue wing in the other.
+Comparing moments brings wisdom, but learning, I have been told, is best done with a Pina Colada in one hand and a barbecue wing in the other.